Cup game: In music

 Christian singer Rich Mullins used the cup game to accompany his song "Screen Door" on his 1987 album Pictures in the Sky.
 It was used by Palavra Cantada (Paulo Tatit & Sandra Peres) in 1998 with the song "Fome Come" from their album "Canções Curiosas".
-In 2009 the band Lulu and the Lampshades used the game in their performance of the 1930 Carter Family song "When I'm Gone" as modified to suit the game by "Lulu" (Luisa Gerstein).
+In 2009 the band Lulu and the Lampshades used the game in their performance of the 1931 Carter Family song "When I'm Gone" as modified to suit the game by "Lulu" (Luisa Gerstein).
 Rapper P.O.S also uses the cup game in "Optimist (We Are Not for Them)" from his 2009 album Never Better.
 In 2011 the cup game was again used by Anna Burden to accompany the song "When I'm Gone" in a YouTube video that went viral.
 Anna Kendrick taught herself to copy Burden's video, and this was worked into her performance in the 2012 film Pitch Perfect, her version "Cups (When I'm Gone)" in turn becoming widely copied with a 2013 video after the single from the soundtrack rose on the national and international charts.

-History
+Other cup games

 There are older cup games as well, with rhythmic moving and passing of cups.
 Often there is a particular place in the rhythm where the passing is different, faster, or more difficult, and missing this pass puts a player "out", a new "round" beginning with each elimination, and the last player winning.

 One such game is called "Acitrón de un fandango" (or various alternate spelling), and is said to originate in Mexico.